Installation

 Agent Library

-Solo ships with 93 pre-built business agents across 12 departments.
+Solo ships with 96 prebuilt business agents across 14 departments, plus you can create unlimited custom agents.
 Each has a specialized system prompt, recommended model, and tool configurations.

-Browse 93 agents across 12 departments — search, filter by role, view details
+Browse 96 prebuilt agents across 14 departments — search, filter by role, view details

 | Department | Example Agents |